JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 .. figure:: ./_static/Figures/lalanine-maintab.png
    :scale: 90%

 The *Settings Tab* (see below) shows those settings which affect the calculation of the permittivity.
-By default the frequencies are modified by projecting out any translational degrees of freedom.
+By default, the frequencies are modified by projecting out any translational degrees of freedom.
 This is shown by the three zero frequencies in the table of frequencies and is a result of selecting *Apply Eckart conditions?*
 The atomic masses are selected by PDGui and maybe different to those used by the DFT calculation.
 A Lorentzian line width is applied to all phonon vibrations by default.
-In this case we have chosen a large value by default and applied smaller and more realistic values for those phonon modes important to transmission for the a-polarised electric field.
+In this case, we have chosen a large value by default and applied smaller and more realistic values for those phonon modes important to transmission for the a-polarised electric field.

 The contribution to the permittivity arising from electronic polarisation is shown in this Tab.
 In the case of Crystal17 and the B9703c functional the CPHF calculations is not possible because the exchange/correlation functional is not supported and the :math:`\epsilon_{\infty}` calculation is not performed and a zero matrix will be presented here.
-In this example we have typed in the contribution from a Crystal17 calculation using PBE-D3.
+In this example, we have typed in the contribution from a Crystal17 calculation using PBE-D3.
 The resulting spectrum is not very sensitive to these values.

 .. _fig-lalanine-settingstab: